Devansh-Garg7/Basic-Python-Projects/README.md

 # Basic-Python-Projects
 The Repository contains basic projects made with the intent of learning and implementing python programming knowledge.

-The projects contained in this repository are :
+The projects contained in this repository are:

 Clock: It in an analog clock with a simple to understand code and customizable design.